Episode 2 - You Never Knew My Heart

 And right in the middle of this is Joseph Smith.

 And, again, that’s why people want to kill him.
 Because he’s right in the middle of it.
-People like William Law and Thomas Sharp look at Joseph Smith as the lynchpin that holds Mormonism and all its converts together.
+People like William Law and Thomas Sharp look at Joseph Smith as the lynchpin that holds the Church and its doctrine and all its converts together.

 Joseph Smith, this guy who insists on calling a spade a spade.
 Who, when he is in trouble for being himself, is often only going to be himself more.

 In the midst of all this, feeling the weight on his shoulders as the guy that is in the center of this movement of thousands of people around him, Joseph is quoted as saying, “I am tired, I have been mobbed, I have suffered so much.
 Some of the brethren think they can carry this work out better than I can, far better.
 I have asked the Lord to take me out of this world.
 I have stood all I can.”

 Now, to get back to where we started – William Law.
 William, unlike a lot of the men before him, takes his leaving the Church further.
 Not only does William Law leave the Church, and start a new religion, or a new Church, but he sets himself up as a new prophet, and also starts this secret organization – kind of a sister society to his religion – and this secret organization has the sole intent of bringing about the destruction of Joseph Smith.

 William Law is actively growing secret organizations to see to the destruction of the prophet Joseph Smith.
 He has started a new religion that claims his old religion is teaching the doctrines of the Devil.
 And, so, William is excommunicated from the Church of Jesus Christ of Latter-day Saints.
 He’s kicked out.